json-schema-org/blog/pages/posts/website-analytics-snapshot-2023.md

 The total number of requests to the draft-04 meta-schema is 7.21 million in the last 7 days.

 The physical locations showed one surprise, with Peru taking the lead over the UK and Russia.
-Otherwise, the USA takes top spot with 5.73 million of those 7.21 million requests.
+Next the USA with 5.73 million of those 7.21 million requests.

 This time, the user agent data is much more useful.
 We don't see the empty agent string till slot number 10, accounting for only 78k requests.
-In the top spot, we see Java!
+At the top we see Java!
 I'm making an educated guess here, and saying this is related to the Java implementation by Francis Galiegue.
 They were one of the early core team members of JSON Schema, and created a Java implementation, which hasn't upgraded support since draft-04.

 From this, we can speculate that many Java services in production using JSON Schema, on AWS, don't have a reason to move away from obsolete implementations of JSON Schema.
 Maybe they are using a more modern version of JSON Schema itself, and the implementation is handling them incorrectly… but without testing, I'm just making educated guesses at this point.